 You should produce two elements:

-The exam paper will provide learners with a choice of seven themes each with a range of written and visual starting points, briefs and stimuli.
+The exam paper will provide you with a choice of seven themes each with a range of written and visual starting points, briefs and stimuli.
 You will chose one theme and then spend several weeks in which you will research, plan and develop ideas for a 15 hour final piece.
 We will determine the amount of time for preparatory study prior to you undertaking your 15-hour supervised time period.

 |Photography (H603)||Learners are required to choose one or more area(s) of study, such as:

-Students will be expected to visit local and national art galleries and exhibitions as part of their coursework research.
+Students will be expected to regularly visit local and national art galleries and exhibitions as part of their coursework research.
 The Art Department will also organise at least one visit to a major gallery and students will be asked to make a voluntary contribution to the cost of the trip.

 The Art department will endeavour to provide as much as possible.
 However students will need to purchase extra art materials as the course progresses.